kevin51jiang/kevin51jiang/README.md

 Hi, I'm Kevin.
 A recovering JS addict with an obsession of automation and rabbit holes.

-Check out my [til](https://kevinjiang.ca/til/) for whatever I'm thinking about recently.
+Check out my [today I learned website](https://kevinjiang.ca/til/) for whatever I'm thinking about recently.